Base64 Variants Reference

 url-safe R2VyYT4_

 For tokens that travel in URLs, headers or filenames, always pick URL-safe Base64 and strip padding, then re-add it when decoding if your library requires it.
 Never assume an arbitrary Base64 string is valid in a URL — +, / and = all need percent-encoding.
-Type in the box below to compare every variant on your own input.
+Type in the box to compare every variant on your own input.